 Introduction

-The conclusion of the Mutual Recognition Arrangement of the Comité International des Poids et Mesures (CIPM-MRA) has promoted barrier-free trade in the globalized economy.
-The CIPM-MRA provides for the mutual recognition of the equivalence of national standards, and the equivalence is ensured by international comparison among National Metrology Institutes (NMIs) [1], [2].
-The international comparison is commonly carried out with a transfer standard, which is circulated to NMIs in each country.
-NMIs calibrate the transfer standard in accordance with their own national standards.
-The calibration results are compared among NMIs participating in the international comparison and the equivalence of national standards is confirmed.
-In the international comparison of pressure measurement, a pressure balance was mainly used as a transfer standard [3].
-However, a pressure balance is large, heavy and very precise.
-It was not easy to transfer the instrument as the transfer standard from one country to another.
-NMIs including the National Metrology Institute of Japan (NMIJ), Advanced Industrial Science and Technology (AIST) took notice of a digital manometer that is smaller, lighter, more excellent in portability and easier to handle than the pressure balance.
-Since the international comparison usually takes a year or longer, the transfer standard is required to have high stability.
-Although the digital manometer provides less stability than the pressure balance, NMIs have established a method to compensate for the shortage.
-The reliability of transfer standard was ensured by redundancy with using multiple digital manometers.
-The long-term stability of digital manometer was compensated by correcting calibration values using the result of long-term stability evaluation [3].
-These methods have made it possible to use the digital manometer for the transfer standard and a number of international comparisons using these transfer standards have been conducted.
+The conclusion of the Mutual Recognition Arrangement of the Comité International des Poids et Mesures (CIPM-MRA) has promoted barrier-free trade in the globalised economy.
+The CIPM-MRA provides for the mutual recognition of the equivalence of national standards, with the equivalence ensured via international comparisons among the National Metrology Institutes (NMIs) [1], [2].
+The international comparison is commonly carried out using a transfer standard, which is circulated to the NMIs in each country, with each NMI calibrating the transfer standard in accordance with their own national standards.
+The calibration results are then compared among the NMIs participating in the international comparison and the equivalence of the national standards is confirmed.
+In the international comparison of pressure measurement, a pressure balance is mainly used as the transfer standard [3].
+However, a pressure balance is large, heavy, and extremely precise, meaning it is not easy to transfer the instrument as the transfer standard from one country to another.
+As such, the NMIs, including the National Metrology Institute of Japan (NMIJ) and the Advanced Industrial Science and Technology (AIST) institute, took notice of a digital manometer that is smaller, lighter, more portable, and easier to handle than the pressure balance.
+Since the international comparison usually takes a year or longer, the transfer standard must demonstrate high stability.
+While the digital manometer provides less stability than the pressure balance, the NMIs have established a method to compensate for this shortfall.
+Here, the reliability of the transfer standard is ensured via redundancy using multiple digital manometers.
+The long-term stability of the digital manometer is compensated by correcting the calibration values using the results of long-term stability evaluations [3].
+These methods have made it possible to use the digital manometer for the transfer standard, and a number of international comparisons using these transfer standards have already been conducted.

-YOKOGAWA's digital manometers and pressure sensors have been used for such transfer standards for international comparisons [4]-[6].
-Pressure sensor is a digital manometer without a display and operation keys.
-YOKOGAWA provides NMIs with pressure sensors, such as 1 kPa differential pressure, 10 kPa differential pressure and 100 kPa absolute pressure models under the model name 265381/Z. Also, the 265381/Z is equipped with YOKOGAWA's silicon resonant sensor [7]-[9] and this type of manometer is called Resonant Silicon Gauge (RSG) by NMIs [10].
-Since NMIs requested that the supply of the RSG be continued, we have started developing a new RSG.
-The sensor structure of the new RSG is different from that of the conventional RSG, which requires the evaluation of basic performance (linearity, hysteresis and repeatability).
-For that, YOKOGAWA started a collaborative research with NMIJ/AIST, which possesses national standards and high evaluation technique, to work on the basic performance confirmation and characteristics improvement of the new RSG.
+The digital manometers and pressure sensors developed by the Japanese electric company, Yokogawa, have been used for such transfer standards for international comparisons [4]-[6].
+A pressure sensor is a digital manometer without a display and without operation keys.
+Yokogawa provides NMIs with various pressure sensors, including 1 kPa differential pressure, 10 kPa differential pressure and 100 kPa absolute pressure models under the model name 265381/Z. Meanwhile, the 265381/Z is equipped with Yokogawa's silicon resonant sensor [7]-[9], with this type of manometer known as a resonant silicon gauge (RSG) among the NMIs [10].
+Since the NMIs requested that the supply of the RSG be continued, the development of a new RSG has been initiated.
+The sensor structure of the new RSG is different from that of the conventional RSG, which requires the evaluation of basic performance (linearity, hysteresis, and repeatability).
+As such, Yokogawa initiated a collaborative research in conjunction with NMIJ/AIST, which involves national standards and precise evaluation techniques, to improve the basic performance and characteristics of the new RSG.

 SILICON RESONANT SENSOR

-YOKOGAWA’s digital manometers are equipped with the silicon resonant sensor developed by YOKOGAWA [7]-[9] and deemed as RSG.
-This section gives an overview of this silicon resonant sensor.
+Yokogawa’s digital manometers are equipped with the silicon resonant sensor developed by the company itself [7]-[9], which is regarded as an RSG.
+This section provides an overview of this silicon resonant sensor.